artsiomkorzun/1brc-walkthrough/Walkthrough.md

     }
 }
 ```
-The idea is to reuse a `Key` object to store station data to look up in a map and only allocate objects when meeting a new key.
+The idea is to reuse a `Key` object to store station data to make lookups in a map and only allocate objects when meeting a new key.
 It happens only 413 times.
 So our code becomes allocation-free on the hot path.
 Let's prove it: